-In 1890, Britain issued the first semi-postal, a postcard with a five-penny surcharge over the penny postage rate.
+In 1890, Britain issued the world’s first semi-postal—a postcard with a five-penny surcharge over the penny postage rate.
 The extra money was put into a fund to benefit postal workers.

-The series, which supports a charity of the same name that provides programs for children with mental and physical handicaps, continues to this day.
-The first stamps in the series go back even further, to a group of three 10-centime labels with no postage value and sold through the post office.
+The idea caught on quick, and by the early 1900s, semi-postals were becoming quite popular in Europe.
+In 1913, Switzerland issued the first semi-postal in the “Pro Juventute” series, which supports a charity of the same name established in 1912 to support Swiss children and youth.
+The first stamps in the series go back even further to a group of three 10-centime labels with no postage value that were sold through the post office.

 During the First World War, semi-postals were issued to raise money for the Red Cross.

 Another long-running series of semi-postals was issued by New Zealand beginning with its first health stamp in 1929.